 Desmond never addresses the cryptic and troubling implications of Subject 16's message "The Truth" from Brotherhood upon meeting him in Revelations.

-Alta´r's gives a portion of his MacGuffin books to Niccolo Polo, which form Plot Coupon for Revelations.
-Alta´r also gave part of his books to his son to take to Alexandria (well after its famed Library was burned) - they are never heard from again.
+Alta´r's gives a portion of his MacGuffin books to Niccolo Polo, which form Plot Coupons for this game.
+Alta´r also gave part of his books to his son to take to Alexandria (well after its famed Library was burned) — they are never heard from again.

 Action Commands: The Long Jump sort of becomes this during chase sequences, where you need to press your Unarmed Hand button at certain points to avoid taking a slower route.
 This becomes quite prevalent in the Forum of the Ox hidden tomb, where failing to perform Long Jumps will make you lag too far behind and take damage from the Templars' shots (a No Damage Run is required for full sync).